Doge of Genoa: History

 The Palace of the Doges; view from Piazza Matteotti.

-The first doge of Genoa, Simone Boccanegra (Ligurian: Scimón Boccanéigra), whose name is kept alive by Verdi's opera, was appointed by public acclaim in 1339.
-Initially the doge of Genoa was elected without restriction and by popular suffrage, holding office for life in the so-called "perpetual dogate"; but after the reform effected by Andrea Doria in 1528 the term of his office was reduced to two years.
+The first doge of Genoa, Simone Boccanegra (Scimón Boccanéigra), whose name is kept alive by Verdi's opera, was appointed by public acclaim in 1339.
+Initially, the doge of Genoa was elected without restriction and by popular suffrage, holding office for life in the so-called "perpetual dogate"; after the reform effected by Andrea Doria in 1528, the term of his office was reduced to two years.
 At the same time plebeians were declared ineligible, and the appointment of the doge was entrusted to the members of the great council, the Gran Consiglio, who employed for this purpose a complex political system.

 The Palazzo Pubblico, where the doges had formerly presided, was expanded in 1388 to accommodate the new ruler and style of government, the first of a series of radical reconstructions.
 It was renamed Palazzo Ducale and magnificently rebuilt in the 16th century.
 Until recently the palazzo housed courts, but it now functions as Genoa's cultural centre.

 Of all the "perpetual" doges of Genoa who ruled for their lifetime, only one ruled for more than eight years.
 Many resigned or were driven out before taking office.
 Some failed to complete a single day in power.
 Between 1339 and 1528, only four doges were legally elected.
-Genoa did not trust its doges; the ruling caste of Genoa tied them to executive committees, kept them on a small budget, and kept them apart from the communal revenues held at the "Casa di San Giorgio".
+Genoa did not trust its doges; the ruling caste of Genoa tied them to executive committees, kept them on a small budget, and kept them apart from the communal revenues held at the Casa di San Giorgio.

 Still, the position of Doge stood at the head of state patronage, and the city's inner group of leading merchant families vied with each other to place their man in the position.
 Rival elections were known to take place within the building.
 In 1389, a frustrated candidate made a surprise return from enforced exile accompanied by 7,000 supporters, and after dining amicably with the incumbent, politely but firmly ejected him, thanking him for serving so ably as his deputy during his own "unavoidable absence" from Genoa.